rokopt/spec/src/architecture/m1/inflation-system.md

 The protocol controls Namada token NAM (the native staking token) sourced from two locations:

-a.
-Fees paid for transactions per the description in [fee system](./proof-of-stake/fee-system.md), 50 % goes to block production and 50 % goes to treasury.
+- Fees paid for transactions per the description in [fee system](./proof-of-stake/fee-system.md), 50 % goes to block production and 50 % goes to treasury.
-b.
-Inflation (described below), as in tokens directly printed by the protocol (which we can do arbitrarily), where these tokens then flow to many different sinks:
+- Inflation (described below), as in tokens directly printed by the protocol (which we can do arbitrarily), where these tokens then flow to many different sinks:

 1. Proof-of-stake rewards, which are paid into the reward distribution mechanism in order to distribute them to validators and delegators.
 2. Shielded pool rewards, which are locked in a way such they can be eventually paid to users who kept tokens in the shielded pool.